royalapplications/docs/src/r2023/royalts/reference/gateways/azurebastion.md

 - The `bastion` [extenstion](https://learn.microsoft.com/en-us/cli/azure/azure-cli-extensions-list) for the Azure CLI must be [installed](https://learn.microsoft.com/en-us/cli/azure/azure-cli-extensions-overview#how-to-install-extensions).
 - `az login` may be required to be called to authenticate your Azure account before you can use the Azure Bastion integration.

+> [!Important]
+> After installing the Azure CLI tools and the bastion extension, make sure you close and restart Royal TS.

 At the core, Royal TS will use the installed Azure CLI to open a web socket with local portforwarding by calling the `az network bastion tunnel` command.

 > [!Note]